tractr/traxion/apps/docs/docs/get-started/step-by-step/introduction.md

 These articles describe how to manually create a new project with Traxion.

-Every steps can be done automatically by using schematics.
+All steps can be done automatically by using [this command](../quick-start).

-The purpose of this tutorial is to show what schematics are doing during the project creation.
+The purpose of this tutorial is to detail the project creation process.